pgnj99/python-mastermind/README.md

 2. Three characters representing mark symbols for correct position (●), incorrect position (◌), and incorrect peg (·), in that order
 3. Integer to toggle repeatable colors (0 - OFF; 1 - ON)

 Once automatically created, the options.txt file will be retrieved, allowing settings to persist between program sessions.
-To prevent errors during gameplay, the program will detect if the file is formatted incorrectly and prompt the user to either restore default settings or exit the program.
+To prevent errors during gameplay, the program will detect if the file is formatted incorrectly and prompt the user to either restore default settings or exit the program.m.